moebiussurfing/ofxSurfingRandomizer/README.md

 </details>

 ## TODO
 * Add more types: 2D/3D vectors and colors.
 Using templates [?] ...
-[ ANY HELP/PULL ON THIS IS REALLY APPRECIATED! ]
+[ ANY HELP/PULL ON THIS IS APPRECIATED! ]
-* Undo engine
+* Add Undo engine to improve exploration.

 ## Author
 An add-on by **@moebiusSurfing**